tursodatabase/libsql/README.md

 ## Verifying Code Authenticity

-The `manifest` file at the root directory of the source tree contains either a SHA3-256 hash (for newer files) or a SHA1 hash (for older files) for every source file in the repository.
+The `manifest` file at the root directory of the source tree contains either a SHA3-256 hash or a SHA1 hash for every source file in the repository.
 The name of the version of the entire source tree is just the SHA3-256 hash of the `manifest` file itself, possibly with the last line of that file omitted if the last line begins with